MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/general/instances-httpsys-not-cache.md

 - The request has an entity body.
 - Certificate mapping is enabled for the URL.
 - Custom logging is enabled for the website.
-- The request HTTP version is not 1.1 or 1.0.
+- The request HTTP version isn't 1.1 or 1.0.
 - The request contains a `Translate: f` header.
 - An `Expect:` header that doesn't contain exactly `100 continue` is present.
 - The request contains either an `If-Range:` header or a `Range:` header.